vit/leetcode_js/src/740_deleteAndEarn/README.md

 max_3 = max_2 + weight_3
 ```

-because the numbers 3 and 4 confront (mutually exclude each other). __One of them must be skipped__.
+because the numbers 3 and 4 are in conflict (mutually exclude each other). __One of them must be skipped__.

 So we have two possibilities: